Economy of New Mexico: Taxation

+A 2021 analysis by the nonprofit Tax Foundation placed New Mexico 23rd in business tax climate; its property taxes were found to be the least burdensome in the U.S., while taxation for unemployment insurance and on corporations each ranked as the ninth least burdensome.

 Beginning in 2008, personal income tax rates for New Mexico range from 1.7% to 4.9%, within four income brackets.

 Beginning in 2007, active-duty military salaries are exempt from the state income tax.

 New Mexico imposes a gross receipts tax on businesses.
 This resembles a sales tax but unlike the sales taxes in many states it applies to services as well as tangible goods.
 Normally the business passes the tax on to the purchaser.
 There is a tax imposed by the state and there may also be local taxes imposed by counties and cities.

 As of July 1, 2008, the combined tax rate ranged from 5.125% to 8.4375%.

 Property tax is imposed on real property by the state, by counties, and by school districts.
 In general personal property is not taxed.
 The taxable value of property is 1/3 of the assessed value.
 A tax rate of about 30 mills is applied to the taxable value, resulting in an effective tax rate of about 1%.
 In the 2005 tax year the average millage was about 26.47 for residential property and 29.80 for non-residential property.
 Assessed values of residences cannot be increased by more than 3% per year unless the residence is remodeled or sold.